The TinyX-clusters are a group of small special purpose clusters:

 memoryhog that is somewhat part of the cluster: It has the same hardware properties as one of the tf00X-nodes but is not in the batchsystem.
 Every HPC user can log in directly to

 memoryhog.rrze.uni-erlangen.de to run their memory intensive workloads.
 This of course means you need to be considerate of other users.

 Processes hogging up too many resources or running for too long will be killed without notice.

-TinyGPU complements the GPU nodes in Emmy cluster and has nodes with two different types of consumer GPUs:
+TinyGPU complements the GPU nodes in Emmy cluster and has nodes with three different types of consumer GPUs: